jimisor/isor.co.uk/cv.md

 ### 2015 to 2017 - HeadForwards - Software Developer

-Part of a team delivering a micro-service a architecture.
+Part of a large team delivering a micro-service architecture.
 Took responsibility for the development of key services.

 ### 2013 to 2015 - Altcom - Senior Developer